ARaffalli-STM/STM23MP157x_AWS_Greengrass_v2_workshop/README.md

 > -486.00,963.00,697.50
 > -493.50,960.00,682.50
 > ```
+If you get an output similar to the above, please close the console application.

 4. Open STM32CubeMonitor on the UBUNTU PC and import magnetometer_gauge.json from meta-st-iot_engine/PC-tools/

 5. Press "DEPLOY", then press "DASHBOARD"